-It applies at all times to members' conduct in their work as actuaries and is taken into consideration where members' conduct in other contexts could reasonably to reflect on the Institute and Faculty.
+The Actuaries' Code applies at all times to members’ conduct in their work as actuaries and is taken into consideration where members’ conduct in other contexts could reasonably reflect on the actuarial profession.

 Where a member’s conduct is called into question, failure to observe the Actuaries' Code may be taken into account by a Disciplinary Panel.